Programie/NearbyRespawner/README.md

 ## Configuration

 The plugin allows to change some values described in the [config.yml provided with this plugin](src/main/resources/config.yml).
+Load the plugin once to generate it.

 ## Commands